digitalbazaar/jsonld-signatures/README.md

 In a browser environment, include the library like this:

-You will need to bower install _ (undescore), async, crypto, forge, jsonld, and jsonld-signatures.
-You will then need to serve those files from your server and include each via a script tag in the order listed above.
+You will need to bower install jsonld-signatures and then serve it and depedencies from your server and include each via a script tag, or other mechanism, in the order: es6-promise, async, jsonld, forge, jsonld-signatures.

 Here are some examples on using the library: